DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-there-is-no-javascript-available.md

       src: accredited-providers--list-error.png
 ---

-When users add an accredited provider in Support, we use autocomplete to help them search for accredited providers.
+When users add an accredited provider in the Support console, we use autocomplete to help them search for accredited providers.

 The autocomplete works well for quickly selecting a school, but it requires JavaScript.
-Not everyone has JavaScript, and it doesn’t always run successfully.
+Not everyone has JavaScript, and it does not always run successfully.

 We added a no-JavaScript version of the ‘Add accredited provider’ flow, which we can progressively enhance.